 We watched them for a little while above the water level, Cheyenne loved to point at them as they did their laps.
 Trevin made sure Dad and I could see them under the water level too.
 The second time we saw the walruses we got to see them eat.

-The polar bear wasn't very active.
-We did see them walk both times we saw them, which I guess is better than just sleeping.
 Our favorite thing at the polar bears was their cave.
 We got to crawl through it and see their big Paw prints.
 There were growling noises in the cave that kind of scared Cheyenne, but she was still willing to crawl in after her Dad and Brother.
-Trevin ended up loving these things by the end of the trip.
-He would see them and immediately run behind them and ask Dad to pick him up to put his face through the hole.

 It was really fun to take Trevin and Chey through the penguin exhibit.
 Trevin liked to watch them swim and Chey tried to waddle in Dad's arms.